-Medicare Part A is free for those who meet eligibility requirements.
+Medicare Part A is free for almost everyone on Medicare.

-You're enrolled in Medicare Part A automatically if you contributed to Social Security while working and get benefits for at least four months prior to turning 65.
-If you qualify due to a disability, you automatically get Medicare Part A after receiving Social Security disability benefits for 24 months.
-In both cases, Medicare Part A is provided at no cost to you.
+You're enrolled in Medicare Part A automatically if you paid Social Security taxes through your job for at least 10 years.
+If you qualify due to a disability, you automatically get Medicare Part A after getting Social Security disability benefits for 24 months.
+In both cases, you don't have to pay anything for Medicare Part A.

 What is Medicare Part A?

-Medicare Part A is free to people who contributed to Social Security while working.
+Medicare Part A is free if you paid federal income taxes for at least 10 years.
 The program is also free for anyone who has received Social Security disability benefits for 24 months.

 What does Medicare Part A cover?

-Medicare Part A covers inpatient hospital care, which can include inpatient surgery and lab work, room and meal charges, nursing care and other hospital services and supplies.
-Other covered Medicare Part A expenses include:
+Medicare Part A covers inpatient hospital care, which can include surgery and lab work, room and meal charges, nursing care and other hospital services and supplies.
+Other covered Medicare Part A costs include: